U.S. Route 20 in Indiana: South Bend to Ohio

-US 20 heads east from Elkhart towards Middlebury, as a four-lane roadway with a center turn lane.
+US 20 heads east from Elkhart toward Middlebury, as a four-lane roadway with a center turn lane.
 The road has an intersection with SR 15 south of Bristol.
 After the intersection with SR 15, US 20 becomes a two-lane highway.
 The route passes through the southwest side of Middlebury.
-On the south side of Middlebury the route has a traffic light at SR 13.
-The route becomes a four-lane divided highway just west of this intersection, and soon after the intersection the road becomes a two-lane highway.
-From Middlebury, the route heads east towards LaGrange, passing through rural farmland in eastern Elkhart County and western LaGrange County.
-On the way to LaGrange the route passes through an intersection with SR 5 just south of Shipshewana.
-The route heads east towards downtown LaGrange, having an intersection with SR 9.
+On the south side of Middlebury, the route has a traffic light at SR 13.
+The route becomes a four-lane divided highway just west of this intersection, and, soon, after the intersection, the road becomes a two-lane highway.
+From Middlebury, the route heads east toward LaGrange, passing through rural farmland in eastern Elkhart County and western LaGrange County.
+On the way to LaGrange, the route passes through an intersection with SR 5 just south of Shipshewana.
+The route heads east toward downtown LaGrange, having an intersection with SR 9.
 The route heads east through rural farmland in eastern LaGrange County and western Steuben County.
 The route enters Angola and has an interchange with I-69.
 The road continues east into downtown Angola, passing just to the north of Trine University.
 At the center of downtown, US 20 has a roundabout with SR 127 (Old US 27).
-After going through the east side of Angola, the route continues east towards Ohio.
+After going through the east side of Angola, the route continues east toward Ohio.
 In rural eastern Steuben County, the route passes through farmland and has an intersection with the northern terminus of SR 1.
-Just west of the Ohio state line the route passes under the Indiana Toll Road (I-80/I-90).
+Just west of the Ohio state line, the route passes under the Indiana Toll Road (I-80/I-90).

 History

 An important road from 1900 to 1910 was the Old Chicago Road, later renamed the Dunes Highway.
 The Dunes Highway Association engineers envisioned the Dunes Highway a "state of the art" 40 ft concrete highway with a 100 ft right-of-way.
 In August 1919, Commission director H.L.
-Wright tentatively designated the Dunes Highway as State Road 43, to be 20 ft wide.
-Narrower than anticipated, the new concrete highway was still superior to most Indiana roads, which in the mid-1920s were gravel or dirt with paved sections only between the larger towns.
+Wright tentatively designated the Dunes Highway as SR 43, to be 20 ft wide.
+Narrower than anticipated, the new concrete highway was still superior to most Indiana roads, which, in the mid-1920s, were gravel or dirt with paved sections only between the larger towns.
 Dunes Highway construction began in 1922 under the guidance of Gary contractor Ingwald Moe and construction engineer Ezra Sensibar.

 US 20 was part of the first alignment of the Lincoln Highway in 1913 from the current SR 2 in Rolling Prairie to Elkhart, where the Lincoln Highway turned southeast on to current US 33.
-In 1926, the Lincoln highway was rerouted to US 30.
+In 1926, the Lincoln Highway was rerouted to US 30.